Build Instructions (Version 2)

 5) Arm Build

-4. Slot arms into the torso, screw in, then plug into the arm driver
+4. Mount arms into torso, then plug into arm driver

 6) Neck Build